JetBrains/guide/site/java/tutorials/migrating-junit4-junit5/adding-dependencies/index.md

 <!-- rest of pom.xml below -->
 ```

 The first thing we need to do in order to migrate to JUnit 5 is to add the JUnit 5 dependencies.
-We can get IntelliJ IDEA to do this for us, if we press **⌘N** (macOS) or **Alt+Insert** (Windows/Linux), within the POM file, the IDE will offer the option of adding a new dependency:
+We can get IntelliJ IDEA to do this for us, if we press <kbd>⌘N</kbd> (macOS) / <kbd>Alt+Insert</kbd> (Windows/Linux), within the POM file, the IDE will offer the option of adding a new dependency:

 ![](add-dependency.png)